orbeon/orbeon-forms-doc/form-builder/toolbox.md

 | **Button**      | standard button |
 | **Link Button** | button appearing as a link |

-Buttons do not allow entering data, and by default do nothing significant, but they can be used to trigger actions with the Action Editor.
+Buttons do not allow entering data, and by default do nothing significant, but they can be used to trigger actions with the Actions Editor.

 _NOTE: Buttons do not appear at all in preview mode._